rappasoft/laravel-boilerplate/readme.md

     GOOGLE_CLIENT_ID=
     GOOGLE_CLIENT_SECRET=
     GOOGLE_REDIRECT=

+## Laravel Debugbar

+Removed in last release, but can still be found [here](https://github.com/barryvdh/laravel-debugbar).

 ## Socialite

 To configure socialite, add your credentials to your .env file.
 The redirects must follow the convention ```http://mysite.com/auth/login/SERVICE```.
 Available services are ```github```, ```facebook```, ```twitter```, and ```google```.
 Links to each are included in ```login.blade.php```.